 The district works diligently to maintain compliance with federal and state law governing asbestos in school buildings.
 A copy of the district's asbestos management plan is available in the central administrative office.
-If you have any questions or would like to examine the district's plan in more detail, please contact the district's designated asbestos coordinator, Justen Williams, the district's designated asbestos coordinator, at 979-799-1799.
+If you have any questions or would like to examine the district's plan in more detail, please contact the district's designated asbestos coordinator: Justen Williams at (979) 799-1799